Routing

 $router->addRoute('<presenter>/<action>[/<id \d+>]', /* ... */);

-// accepts https://example.com/a/b/c, path is 'a/b/c'
+// accepts https://example.com/a/b/c, path will be 'a/b/c'

 $router->addRoute('<path .+>', /* ... */);